civol/HDLRuby/README.md

 input :clk
 ```

-Here is a more complete example of a system describng a 8-bit data, 16-bit
+Here is a more complete example of a system describing a 8-bit data, 16-bit
 address memory whose interface includes a 1-bit input clock (`clk`), a 1-bit
 input read/!write (`rwb`) for selecting reading or writing access, a 16-bit
 address input (`addr`) and an 8-bit data inout (the remaining of the code